 My first monograph, Climate and Crises: Magical Realism as Environmental Discourse, was published by Routledge in early 2019.
 Click here to read more about it.
 The book makes a dual intervention in both world literature and ecocriticism by examining magical realism as an international style of writing that has long-standing links with environmental literature.
 I argue that, in the era of climate change when humans are facing the prospect of species extinction, new ideas and new forms of expression are required to address what the novelist Amitav Gosh calls a “crisis of imagination.”
 The book also challenges conventional conceptions of magical realism, contending they are often influenced by a geographic bias in the construction of the orthodox global canon, and instead examines contemporary fiction from Asia (including China) and Australasia, two regions that have been largely neglected by scholarship of the narrative mode.
 I taught a module titled “Expanding Boundaries: Re-thinking Magical Realism” (COM 5211) in 2019-20.

 I have a background in both media and finance.
 Initially, I worked as a newspaper journalist (including for The Australian and The Australian Financial Review), and as a business development executive for News Corp in Australia.
 Subsequently, I worked in investment banking as an equities research analyst for Morgan Stanley and Bank of America Merrill Lynch.

 I hold a Doctor of Philosophy in English from the University of Oxford, as well as a Master of Arts (Research) and a Master of Commerce (finance major) from the University of Sydney.
 I am a Fellow of the Higher Education Academy.

-World literature, contemporary Chinese literature, contemporary Anglophone literature, magical realism, ecocriticism, economics, digital humanities, postcolonial studies, critical theory.
+World literature, economics, digital humanities, software studies, data science, contemporary Chinese literature, contemporary Anglophone literature, magical realism, ecocriticism, postcolonial studies, critical theory.